xistoso/ADS1018/README.md

+## NOT WORKING YEAT.
+WILL START THE CHANGES TO MAKE THIS AWESOME LIB WORK WITH ADS1018
+## ALL CREDITS GO TO *denkitronik*

 # Arduino Library for Texas Instruments ADS1118 - 16-Bit Analog-to-Digital Converter with internal Reference and Temperature Sensor

 This is an easy to use Arduino library for ADC Converter ADS1118